AdityaGautam05/Easy-Downloads-Dont-wake-up-just-to-download./README.md

 (Note: You must not stop your download before quiting the torrent client, just quit it, so that the next time the script runs it downloads it)

-*It was made for my college friend, as it loves downloading things.
+*It was made for my college friend, as he loves downloading things.